lowrollr/turbozero/README.md

 poetry run python -m ipykernel install --user --name turbozero
 ```

-## Future Work
-While the current code is usable, I plan to continue to add features and documentation daily.
-I'll do a formal release or something when that slows down.
-#### Priorities
-* *speed improvements*: (there is plenty to be gained still)
-* *new evaluation features*: mainly baselines and elo/tournament fun
-* *documentation*: at the bare minimum trying for docstrings but having wiki pages again would also be nice

-Once these short-term priorities are complete I'll be focusing on implementing other algorithms -- the long-term vision is to be the go-to source for anything in RL using a search tree.
-Not just MCTS.
-Not just two-player perfect information games.
-Also unit tests.

 ## Issues
 If you use this project and encounter an issue, error, or undesired behavior, please submit a [GitHub Issue](https://github.com/lowrollr/turbozero/issues) and I will do my best to resolve it as soon as I can.
 You may also contact me directly via `hello@jacob.land`.